JannoEsko/q3panel/README.md

 # q3panel
 An application for hosting game servers based on Quake 3 engine on Linux.

+Disclaimer - the panel is incompatible with PHP8 thanks to the SQL wrapper class.
+This can also contain outdated modules.
+Project so far is discontinued.

 Walkthrough how to set up a Q3 server with the panel can be seen under issue 1: https://github.com/JannoEsko/q3panel/issues/1